-WordPress powers over 29% of the internet, which means you likely visit a WordPress site on a regular basis.
-Some of the biggest brands in the world use WordPress: News UK, Wired, Airbnb, and USA Today, are just a few.
-Its wide usage is a testament to its flexibility.
+WordPress powers over 34% of the top 10 million websites.
+This means you likely visit a WordPress site on a regular basis.
+Some of the biggest brands in the world use WordPress: News UK, Wired, Airbnb, and USA Today are just a few.
+Its wide usage is a testament to WordPress' flexibility.